flachesis/gemini-rust/THOUGHT_SIGNATURE.md

 ### 4. New API Methods

-`GenerationResponse` adds methods to retrieve function calls with their thought signatures:
+`GenerationResponse` adds methods to retrieve function calls and text with their thought signatures:

 ```rust
 // Get function calls and their corresponding thought signatures